 As stability and recovery continues the City has a number of initiatives to help guide decision makers.
-The GoForward Gahanna strategic plan will be refreshed, the parks master plan will be updated, a plan for facilities is being formulated, and a capital improvement plan to replace the capital needs assessment is underway.
+The GoForward Gahanna strategic plan will be refreshed, the parks master plan has been updated, a plan for facilities continues to be formulated, and a capital improvement plan to replace the capital needs assessment is near completion.
 These plans will be used to formulate an overall path forward for the City utilizing the limited resources available in the best way possible.